Skip to Content

 Glomus tumors — also known as paragangliomas — of the head and neck are benign (noncancerous) tumors that form from glomus cells.

-Glomus tumors are highly vascular and may exist alone or, in around 10% of cases, can occur with multiple glomus tumors in the same patient.
+Glomus tumors are highly vascular and may exist alone or, in around 10% of cases, can occur with multiple glomus tumors in the same person.
 Rarely, they are associated with other tumors in the adrenal gland, thyroid, or parathyroid glands.

 In the head and neck, glomus tumors can be in the: